Prerequisites: Linux, Python 3.7+,

 /yuneta/, creates the yuneta system user, applies kernel tuning

 and PAM limits, and starts the SysV service.
-Full inventory in
+It also lays down the

 packages/README.md.